 For me the first sign of fall (other than kids returning to school), is the start of the apple picking season.
 We are lucky to have so many great orchards and cider mills in the Ann Arbor area.
-Cider Mills are already open for the 2019 season with u-pick orchards starting to open Labor Day weekend.
+Unfortunately 2020 is a bad year for Michigan apples.
+A late frost on Mother’s Day weekend damaged many crops.

 Ann Arbor Corn Mazes